davehastings/ChooseADo/README.md

 # Welcome to ChooseADo

-ChooseADo is for the people who google salon/barbershops near me.
-Then search through the review in hopes of finding the right person to do their hair.
+ChooseADo is for the people who Google "salon/barbershops in [location]".
+Then choose a random place and search through the reviews in hopes of finding the right person to do their hair.
+If they do not find the right salon/barbershop the first time this cycle repeats itself over and over soaking up their valuable time.
+That is unnecessary.

-I thought it was about time to be able to search by haircut and find people ear you who specialize in that haircut and have reviews specifically for that haircut.
+Because of this, I thought it was about time to create a search by hairstyle app so everyone could find stylists near them who specialize in, and have specific reviews for that hairstyle.

 # Table of Contents